SammyKrosoft/PowerBI-Exchange-Tracking-Logs/README.md

 ![image](https://user-images.githubusercontent.com/33433229/122837143-97121d80-d2c1-11eb-970b-58fbdd625b3c.png)

-You'll see a drop-down menu, choose "Advanced Editor":
+- You will see a drop-down menu, choose "Advanced Editor":
 <img src = https://user-images.githubusercontent.com/33433229/122837188-b01ace80-d2c1-11eb-95cb-b07bec441db2.png width = 300>

 This will open the Advanced Editor, this is where you paste your Tracking Logs root folder: